-Some years ago when I taught Religious Studies at a university in California, I went into the office on a weekend to check my mail and ran into a colleague.
-She was senior to me and had trained at the … Continue reading The Idiocy Continues
+Some years ago when I taught religion, I went into the office on a weekend to check my mail and ran into a colleague.
+She was senior to me and had trained at the University of Chicago.
+We came from … Continue reading The Idiocy Continues

 I did something this week that I have not done in twenty years of teaching: I walked out of class.
 I didn’t do it on the spur of the moment.
 Like a troubled marriage, things had been leading up to … Continue reading Hissy Fit 101

 This week someone referred to me as “calm and collected.”
 I think she meant that I am deliberate and even tempered.
 Either that, or she was describing a new deodorant.
 In any case, I’ll take it as a compliment.
 The … Continue reading What, Me Worry?